nikolay-turpitko/me-gitpages-hugo/about-me/content/recent projects/taxi.md

 code, but also native plugins.
 And moreover, user experience was not the same as with native apps.
 I was not able to explain to every Android and iOS user why UI is so ugly and different from native.
-Why, looking almost as native (but for obsolete phone versions), it behave differently in some unexpected ways.
+Why, looking almost as native (but for obsolete phone versions), it behaves differently in some unexpected ways.

 Nevertheless, application was created, and used to work on both iOS and Android.
 We stopped to develop it due shortage of funds from business side,